 Carryback and carryover rules.

-Generally, an NOL first must be carried back to the second tax year (third tax year for NOLs incurred in tax years beginning before August 6, 1997) preceding the year of the loss.
 To carry back the loss and obtain a quick refund of taxes, use Form 1139, Corporation Application for Tentative Refund.
 Form 1139 must be filed within 12 months after the close of the tax year of the loss.
 See section 6411 for details.
 Do not attach Form 1139 to the FSC's income tax return.
 Mail it in a separate envelope to the Internal Revenue Service Center, Philadelphia, PA 19255.
 For carryback claims filed later than 12 months after the close of the tax year of the loss, file an amended Form 1120-FSC instead of Form 1139.